cisagov/development-guide/CONTRIBUTING.md

 In order to maintain standardization with practices, ensure security standards are being met, and to incorporate third party code as seamlessly as possible, submitted code will go through our quality assurance team.
-Anybody looking to introduce new code or make changes to how any existing code operates are welcome to start communications with QA as early as project inception, but will need to engage prior to any code submissions.

-Code contributors are responsible for coordinating initial code reviews between members of their support team and the QA team to ensure quality code is merged.
+Code contributors are able to coordinate with the quality assurance (QA) team at any point in their projects.
+We would recommend initiating the discussions as early as possible, to decrease the likelihood of blockers to merging or using their code occurring later in the process.
+However, the QA team is not responsible for the success of the project or ensuring all team members follow the development standards which have been established.
+Any discussions or initial input is a courtesy evaluation, where contributing teams remain responsible for the quality of their code, internal coordination, and alignment with the standards set forth in this guide.

 ## Public domain ##